-- It should be noted that an approved Leave of Absence would be effective in a future term (see item l for more details).
+- It should be noted that an approved Leave of Absence would be effective in a future term (see item 12 for more details).
 Students on an approved Leave of Absence would not have to apply for re-admission and would be able to retain their email accounts during the approved absence.
 Prior to returning, the student would have to notify the Registrar’s Office so that the record could be reactivated for re-entry.

-- The Leave of Absence would cover eligible students for at least two and no more than seven semesters (including Summer).
+- The Leave of Absence would cover eligible students for at least three and no more than seven semesters (including Summer).
 If the seventh semester is a Spring term, students may opt to return in either the Summer or Fall term.

 - Students who are on an Approved Leave of Absence may not attend class, live in campus housing, or access other campus services.

 - The form to request an Approved Leave of Absence is on the Registrar’s Office website under the student tab, forms and student records.

 - The Leave of absence may be used more than once, but for no more than seven total semesters during the student’s enrollment at Tech.

 - Students who have been placed on academic drop or suspended or expelled for disciplinary reasons may not participate.

 - Students must clear up any other issues such as registration holds or providing any requested documentation prior to re-entry.
 The Approved Leave of Absence does not override other considerations or restrictions on enrollment.

 - Students should apply for the Leave of Absence as soon as possible.
 Applications for Leave of Absence will require review and signatures by the Office of the Dean of Students and the student’s major academic advisor.
 Other signature approvals, such as the Office of International Education and Financial Aid may also need to be obtained.

 - Students should bear in mind the time limits as outlined in section 11 below in determining the anticipated date of return.